apache/www-site/theme/apache/templates/README.md

 ## Page Templates

 - base.html - the main template.
-Other templates extend this template automatically even those in the default pelican thme.
+Other templates extend this template automatically even those in the default pelican theme.
 - page.html - this overrides pelican's default/simple page.html which includes `<h1>{{ page.title }}</h1>`.
   We don't want that behavior.